Home front during World War I: Financial costs

 The two governments agreed that financially Britain would support the weaker Allies and that France would take care of itself.
 In August 1914, Henry Pomeroy Davison, a Morgan partner, traveled to London and made a deal with the Bank of England to make J.P.
 Morgan & Co. the sole underwriter of war bonds for Great Britain and France.
 The Bank of England became a fiscal agent of J.P.
 Morgan & Co., and vice versa.
 Over the course of the war, J.P.
 Morgan loaned about $1.5 billion (approximately $ billion in today's dollars) to the Allies to fight against the Germans.
 Morgan also invested in the suppliers of war equipment to Britain and France, thus profiting from the financing and purchasing activities of the two European governments.

 Britain made heavy loans to Tsarist Russia; the Lenin government after 1920 refused to honor them, causing long-term issues.

 Britain

 At the outbreak of war, patriotic feelings spread throughout the country, and many of the class barriers of Edwardian era faded during the years of combat.
-However, the Catholics in southern Ireland moved overnight to demands for complete immediate independence after the failed Easter Rebellion of 1916.
+However, overnight, the Catholics in southern Ireland moved to demand for complete immediate independence after the failed Easter Rebellion of 1916.
 Northern Ireland remained loyal to the crown.

 In 1914 Britain had by far the largest and most efficient financial system in the world.
 Roger Lloyd-Jones and M. J. Lewis argue: